 More than two thirds of Timor-Leste’s people live in rural areas and depend on agriculture for a living.
 Most of these households are engaged in subsistence agriculture, producing and selling very little over what is needed to survive.

-TOMAK (To’os ba Moris Di’ak or Farming for Prosperity) is a 10-year agriculture livelihoods program funded by the Australian Government in Timor-Leste.
-TOMAK is working closely with government, NGO and private sector partners to improve agricultural livelihoods, food security and dietary diversity in targeted rural areas.
+TOMAK is delivered in partnership with the Government of Timor-Leste, NGOs and private sector partners to improve agricultural livelihoods, food security and dietary diversity in targeted rural areas.

 TOMAK has commenced Phase 2 (July 2022 – June 2026) and is implemented in an integrating manner to strengthen linkages between food system actors to increase the availability, quantity, and quality of food delivered to customers.
 At the community level, TOMAK has been establishing Saving and Loan Groups (SLGS) through which training on best agriculture practices – through ‘Farmer Field Schools’ (FFS), agribusiness, household decision making, GEDSI inclusion, and improved nutrition practices (Nutrition-Sensitive-Agriculture (NSA) training) have been taking place.

 TOMAK operates in the municipalities of Baucau, Bobonaro, and Viqueque.

 Building on lessons learned from Phase 1 implementation, TOMAK is now delivering an integrated suite of activities to support rural families with developing the tools they need to build resilient agriculture-based livelihoods, engage in economic activities by selling surplus produce, maintain year-round access to nutritious food, and improve household dietary practices.